-- Report all incidents to security at the 320 Newbury Street location as soon as possible. - Security can also be notified by calling 617-585-0200 or1 (857)248-0284 or internally by calling extension 243.
-A report will be filed with the BAC and Longwood Security - If stolen property is found, the person will be notified by email.
-Please keep in mind the BAC is nor responsible for lost or stolen property - Please report any Please report any stolen items to the local police department in our precinct which is located at: Boston Police Department, 650 Harrison Avenue, Boston, MA 02116-6199; 617-343-4250 - At the end of each semester any items left unclaimed will be disposed of.
+- Report all incidents to Security at the 320 Newbury Street location as soon as possible. - Security can also be notified by calling (617)-585-0200 or (857)248-0284 or internally by calling extension 243.
+A report will be filed with the appropriate BAC staff and Longwood Security - If stolen property is found, the person will be notified by email.
+Please keep in mind the BAC is not responsible for lost or stolen property. - Please report any stolen items to the local police department in our precinct which is located at: Boston Police Department, 650 Harrison Avenue, Boston, MA 02116-6199; 617-343-4250 - At the end of each semester any items left unclaimed will be donated or discarded one week after the end of the semester.